arghaell/WeatherApp/README.md

-# WeatherApp using the openweather API
+# WeatherApp using the openweathermap API

-# Desktop screens
+# Desktop screens atm

-#WIP
+# Work In Progress